THE COUNTY OF WARREN

 RECOGNITION AND SCOPE

-The County hereby recognizes the Association as the sole and exclusive representative of all full-time Corrections Sergeants, Corrections Lieutenants and Corrections Captains employed by the County of Warren excluding managerial executives, casual employees, non-law enforcement personnel, confidential employees, and all other employees of the County for the purpose of collective negotiations pursuant to the New Jersey Employer-Employee Relations Act, N.J.S.A.
+The County hereby recognizes the Association as the sole and exclusive representative of all full-time Correction Officers employed by the County of Warren excluding correction officer sergeants, correction lieutenants, corrections captains, managerial executives, casual employees, non-law enforcement personnel, confidential employees, and all other employees of the County for the purpose of collective negotiations pursuant to the New Jersey Employer-Employee Relations Act, N.J.S.A.
 34:13A-1, et seq., as amended, in all matters pertaining to wages, hours of work, and other terms and conditions of employment to the extent deemed mandatorily negotiable under said Act.

 Unless otherwise indicated, the terms employee or employees when used by this Agreement refer to all persons represented by the Association in the above-defined negotiating unit.

 All terms of masculine gender shall be construed to include the feminine gender and all terms stated in the singular shall be construed to include the plural unless a different intention is clearly understood from the context in which such terms are used.

 The provisions of this Agreement shall be subject to and subordinate to, and shall not annul or modify existing applicable provisions of the State or Federal Laws or New Jersey Department of Personnel Administrative Regulations.
 Disputes arising exclusively under such laws or regulations shall not be grievable under Article Six of this Agreement.

 PAYROLL DEDUCTIONS FOR ASSOCIATION DUES